 - What’s the biggest challenge you currently face?

-These ice breaker questions may tell you a little more about your coworker than you wanted to know.
+These ice breaker questions are conversation starters that may tell you a little more about your coworker than you wanted to know.
 Or, perhaps these icebreakers will give you some great insight into who you cube-dwell with.
 You may even have an ah-ha moment or two.
 They're great for smaller groups who work a lot together and really should get to know each other well.

 - If you woke up tomorrow as an animal, which one would it be and why?

 - What were the characteristics of the best boss you ever had and why?

 - What talent do you have that you wish you could use in the office?

 - How are you underutilized in your department?

 - What’s your best secret for getting through a tough Monday?